Coto War: Background

-The border between Panama and Costa Rica had not been well defined since colonial times.
+The border between Panama and Costa Rica had not been well-defined since colonial times.
 In 1573, Felipe II of Spain signed a contract with Captain Diego de Artiesa y Chirinos.
-In this contract he established that the northern boundary with Costa Rica extended, "everything that runs the land to the province of Veragua (west of Panama)", however, the boundaries of Veragua were never clearly defined at that time and as time passed, this territory changed in length.
+In this contract, he established that the northern boundary with Costa Rica extended, "everything that runs the land to the province of Veragua (west of Panama)", however, the boundaries of Veragua were never clearly defined at that time and as time passed, this territory changed in length.
 On occasion, he referred to Cape Gracias a Dios between Honduras and Nicaragua as the limit of the territories of North and South America.

 From 1821 the Isthmus of Panama had decided to join the Great Colombia.
 In 1836 there was the so-called "Colombian Usurpation" in which Colombia took over the territory that is currently Bocas del Toro, which belonged to Costa Rica which could not do anything about it.
-In 1856, 1865 and 1873 bordering treaties were made, but they were not ratified by both governments.
+In 1856, 1865, and 1873 bordering treaties were made, but they were not ratified by both governments.
 In 1880, Colombia seized Cocales de Burica; for this reason, on December 25, 1880, the representatives of Costa Rica and Colombia, decided to submit the arbitration of this boundary demarcation to Alfonso XII of Spain, but this treaty was rejected by Colombia.

 In 1886, in Bogotá, a new convention was signed, which would be arbitrated by the then president of France, Émile Loubet.
 On 11 September 1900, the Loubet Judgment was issued, but it was not accepted by Costa Rica, since it harmed this country and granted Colombia more disputed territory.

 In 1905, after the separation of Panama from Colombian territory, an attempt was made to sign a treaty with the new Panamanian government, but it was not ratified by it.
 In 1914, new negotiations were held, where the arbitration was conducted by the United States Attorney General.
-It was known as the Fallo White, dictated on the 12 September 1914, where the Panamanian government was dissatisfied with the resolution, since this ruling benefited Costa Rica.
+It was known as the Fallo White, dictated on 12 September 1914, where the Panamanian government was dissatisfied with the resolution since this ruling benefited Costa Rica.
 Thus, the status quo was maintained for many years until the beginning of the war.